The 2025 CWAS "David Malin Awards"

 All still images must be submitted as digital files via a dedicated web site that can be accessed at this myphotoclub web page.
 For judging purposes, still images must be submitted as JPG files with the longest side having a dimension no greater than 4,950 pixels.
 All images must be in Adobe 1998 RGB colour space and will be judged using a calibrated monitor.
 Similarly, winning images will be printed from the files as-received, so it would be prudent for entrants to calibrate their monitors if possible.
 It does make a difference.
 Click here for an example of a very detailed set of calibration procedures for all platforms.
 For Mac users, a useful monitor calibration program can be found under "Monitors" in System Preferences, and the ideal solution for monitor calibration is a stand-alone device such as the Spyderexpress.

-Submission of entries will close at 24:00 (AEST) on Wednesday, 31 May 2023.
+Submission of entries will close at 23:59 (AEST) on Tuesday, 1 July 2025.
 Entrants must first create an account on the MyPhotoClub submission page, by clicking on the green entry button.
 Follow the links to create the account and password.

-Entry fees are $15 per entry and should be paid by the PayPal gateway on the entry website.
+Entry fees are $20 per entry and should be paid by the PayPal gateway on the entry website.
 Credit and debit cards can be used on this gateway.

 Submitted image files should not contain identifying metadata.
 If anonymity of the judging process is important to the entrant, then images should not be shared in public forums prior to completion of judging.
-The winners will be notified and presented with the "David Malin Awards" during a special ceremony, held during the 2023 CWAS AstroFest, in the presence of invited dignitaries on Saturday, 22 July 2023.
+The winners will be notified and presented with the "David Malin Awards" during a special ceremony, held during the 2025 CWAS AstroFest, in the presence of invited dignitaries on Saturday, 27 September 2025.
 All winners should make every effort to attend the presentation of the awards.

 There is a limit of five (5) entries per category per photographer.
 All photographs must have been taken no more than 2 years before the closing date of entry, and no re-entries from previous DMA competitions will be accepted.
 All entries must be submitted in electronic form via the MyPhotoClub submissions web site.
 The entrants must provide brief details of the equipment, exposure times, processing, and where relevant, the location where the image was taken.